St. Antipas

 Martyrdom of Saint Antipas

 The climax of Antipas’s commitment to his faith came when he was martyred under the reign of either Nero or Domitian.
-According to tradition, he was burned to death in a brazen bull-shaped altar because he would not renounce his faith in Christ Jesus.
+According to tradition, he was burned to death on a brazen bull-shaped altar because he would not renounce his faith in Christ Jesus.
 His martyrdom remains an inspiring testimony to the power of faith in the face of overwhelming opposition.

 The Miracle of Saint Antipas